Patients' views and experiences with care are central to assess and improve the quality of healthcare and services, responding to patients' needs.

 Overall, patient experiences of care were positive with respect to diagnostic tests, contacts with the nurse specialist, operations, and care received during hospitalization and outpatient treatment.
 Experiences were less positive with regard to written information received at diagnosis, information on side-effects of treatment, psychosocial and financial impacts of cancer, support after treatment and loved ones’ involvement.

-SCAPE-1, SCAPE-2, and SCAPE-CH surveys were conducted jointly by the Department of Epidemiology and Health Systems (DESS) at Unisanté and the University Institute of Training and Research in Patient Care (IUFRS).
+SCAPE-1, SCAPE-2, and SCAPE-CH surveys were conducted jointly by the Department of Epidemiology and Health Systems (DESS) at Unisanté and the Institute of Higher Education and Research in Healthcare (IUFRS).

 SCAPE-1 and SCAPE-2 were funded by the Swiss Cancer Research.